SWorster/MistySURF2023/Introduction.md

 Misty can also store and run code internally, but there are some limitations.

-The best option is to use JavaScript and JSON in conjunction with the [Misty JavaScript](https://docs.mistyrobotics.com/tools-&-apps/plugins-&-extensions/misty-skills-extension/) extension for VS Code.
+A good option is to use JavaScript and JSON in conjunction with the [Misty JavaScript](https://docs.mistyrobotics.com/tools-&-apps/plugins-&-extensions/misty-skills-extension/) extension for VS Code.

-Misty can interpret Python skills, but can only handle one file at a time with no dependencies.
+Misty can interpret Python skills with her on-board processor, but can only handle one file at a time with no dependencies.
+However, Python files can be run on a computer and communicate through Misty's API interface.
+We strongly recommend this option.

 There is also a C# and .NET option, but this is only usable on Windows computers because it relies on Visual Studio extensions.